A lot or a little?

 What's the story?

-In YOUR SON, Jaíme (Jose Coronado) is a surgeon with a wife and two kids, including his adult son Marco, with whom he shares a close relationship.
+In YOUR SON, Jaíme (Jose Coronado) is a surgeon with a wife and two kids, including his adult son, Marco, with whom he shares a close relationship.
 One night while at work, he learns that Marco is in the ER, unconscious and badly beaten.
 The police have footage of Marco leaving a nightclub, but nothing else to go on except some rumors that he was attacked by several men for no apparent reason.
 Jaíme confronts one of Marco's friends who was seen that night at the nightclub with Marco, who tells Jaíme that one of the attackers had dyed white hair and recorded the attack as it happened on his smartphone, but won't say anything more because he fears retribution.
 From this, Jaíme tries taking the law into his own hands, leaving his house at all hours of the night to stalk the man with the dyed white hair.
-As Jaíme's vigilante activities increase, his wife, daughter, coworkers, and the police begin to question his sanity.
+As Jaíme's vigilante activities increase, his wife, his daughter, his co-workers, and the police begin to question his sanity.
 As Jaíme begins to discover the identity of those who attacked Marco, he must confront an even more shocking truth about what exactly happened on the night of Marco's assault.

 Is it any good?